klueq/shared-folder-ipfs/README.md

 Hello world!
 ```

+In other words, a shared folder can be thought of as a list of JSON objects, where each JSON object has `name` and `data` fields.
+In IPFS terms every text string is a file that has its own hash (IPFS CID) and a group of such fields is called an IPFS directory which has its own hash.

-In practice, this dictionary is stored like a usual dir in a local file system:
+In practice, this dictionary is stored like a usual dir in a local file system, while the IPFS hashes are used to transmit data between peers:

 ```
 RULES